pragmatista/CustomGPTs/GPTs/Image to Prompt Creator/README.md

 Step 2.
 Ask AI to analyze the image and give you a prompt.
 Step 3.
 Use the provided prompt to generate a new image inspired by the one you uploaded

-Alternatively, you can use our ready-made "[Image to Prompt Creator](https://chatgpt.com/g/g-j7JqI39de-image-to-prompt-creator)" custom GPT or build your own following the instructions below.
+Alternatively, you can use our ready-made "[Image to Prompt Creator](https://chatgpt.com/g/g-j7JqI39de-image-to-prompt-creator)" custom GPT (may require paid plan) or build your own following the instructions below.

 ---
 ### Build Your Advanced AI Assistant